By Paola Pascual on Mar 4, 2021 10:29:00 AM

 8. Ask open-ended questions

 Become a journalist!
 Why?
 A few important reasons: it will increase your likeability, it will make you look smarter, and you’ll probably learn something new.
 How?
 Go for the Five Ws - What, When, Where, Who, and Why.
 Oh, and How, of course.
 These are open-ended questions and they are used in journalism to gather information -make them your allies.
 If you ask a Yes/No, you are dooming the topic to be over soon, but starting a question with one of the W’s makes them stop and think about what to say.
 For example, if you ask “Did you like the event?”, you’re pretty much forcing them to say yes or no. While “What do you think about the event?” encourages them to come up with a more elaborate (and potentially more interesting) answer.
-Ask questions, and be genuinely interested in the answers.
+Ask questions, learn how to express yourself confidently in meetings and be genuinely interested in the answers.

 9. Let it go

-Have you ever watched an interview where the interviewer asked a question that came out of the blue, totally unrelated to the previous answer or already answered?
+Have you ever watched an interview where the interviewer asked a question that came out of the blue, totally unrelated to the previous answer, or already answered?
 This looks awful and breaks the charm.
 It happens because we are so engrossed in our own answers that we don’t listen and help the situation flow.
 So, if you have an absolutely awesome question to ask or a super witty comment to make, but it just simply doesn’t fit in the context anymore - Let.
 It.
 Go.
 Seriously, go with the flow and move on to the next thing.

 10. Cut the fluff